RobloxVoxi/VoxiAPI/README.md

 ```
 > VoxiAPI.Voxi.CloseRoblox();
 ```
-This closes roblox instantly.
-Idk why u need this but.
+This closes roblox instantly, Killing all instances of roblox quickly.

 ## Injection Status;
 ```